iamdtang/skaterdav85.github.io/_assignments/middleware-and-authentication.md

 ## Maintenance Mode Middleware

-You are going to create middleware that redirects users to a maintenance mode page (that you create - have fun and be creative with it) with the URL `/maintenance` if there is a record in the `settings` table with an `id` of `maintenance_mode` and its `value` is 1.
+You are going to create middleware that redirects users to a maintenance mode page that comes default with Laravel if you visit the URL `/maintenance`, if there is a record in the `settings` table with an `id` of `maintenance_mode` and its `value` is 1.
 If that record's `value` is 0, users should not be redirected to that page.
 Name the middleware `MaintenanceMode`.
 This middleware should only apply to public routes (the ones without the `protected` middleware), but exclude the following:

 ```php
 Route::get('/login', 'LoginController@index');